CodeNeverStops/Yodao/README.md

 # Yodao
-A Lazy Dao for mysql, pgsql and mssql.
+A Lazy Dao for mysql(plan:pgsql and mssql).